Control unit: Hardwired control unit

 Hardwired control units are implemented through use of combinational logic units, featuring a finite number of gates that can generate specific results based on the instructions that were used to invoke those responses.
 Hardwired control units are generally faster than the microprogrammed designs.

 This design uses a fixed architecture—it requires changes in the wiring if the instruction set is modified or changed.
 It can be convenient for simple, fast computers.

 A controller that uses this approach can operate at high speed; however, it has little flexibility.
 A complex instruction set can overwhelm a designer who uses ad hoc logic design.

 The hardwired approach has become less popular as computers have evolved.
 Previously, control units for CPUs used ad hoc logic, and they were difficult to design.

 Microprogram control unit

 The idea of microprogramming was introduced by Maurice Wilkes in 1951 as an intermediate level to execute computer program instructions.
 Microprograms were organized as a sequence of microinstructions and stored in special control memory.
 The algorithm for the microprogram control unit, unlike the hardwired control unit, is usually specified by flowchart description.
 The main advantage of a microprogrammed control unit is the simplicity of its structure.
 Outputs from the controller are by microinstructions.
-The microprogram can be debugged and replaced very like software.
+The microprogram can be debugged and replaced similarly to software.